Mailer Box vs Corrugated Mailer: Which Format Fits Ecommerce

 Can I use a mailer box for heavy items?

-Is the inside print really worth it?
+Is the inside print worth it?

 Are mailer boxes recyclable?